CITGO RACING'S WATKINS GLEN II

 situation extremely well.
 What I know is that we have a very competitive

-team and a very competitive car - or we wouldn't have made it up to the top
+team and a very competitive car - or we wouldn't have made it up to

 ten.
-But we did - and we were well on our way to a podium finish before the
+But we did - and we were well on our way to a podium finish before

 mechanical problem forced us out.
-My thanks to the crew and Joao for a great
+My thanks to the crew and Joao for

 job and as always we look forward to our next race with determination.
-We'll

 be working very hard for a strong finish."